 MPR has had a keen ear for capturing the words and meter of poetry.
 Minnesota is home to many nationally renowned poets, city and state poet laureates, spoken word artists, and individuals young and old that have simply created work for the sake of the form.
 The state is also a magnet for poets all throughout the world.
 Here is a wonderful breadth of those readings, speeches, thoughts, and histories of the poet.

-November 19, 1973 - MER Special presenting a tribute to poet Pablo Neruda.
-Program contains various readings and commentary of Neruda’s work performed by Robert Bly and others.
+November 19, 1973 - This MER Special presents a tribute to famous Chilean poet Pablo Neruda, who passed away on September 23, 1973.
+Program contains various readings and commentary of Neruda’s work, performed by Robert Bly and others.

 August 4, 1974 - MPR’s Steve Monroe reports on Poetry Out Loud caravan in Minnesota.
 Caroline Vogel and poets from around the state speak to the strength of the poetry communities in Minnesota.